Port Interface Design Principles

 Testability Easy to mock with in-memory fakes

-Location Always in Domain/Port/, never in Infrastructure
+Location Always in Domain/Port/In/ or Domain/Port/Out/, never in Infrastructure

 Next: Primary vs Secondary Adapters β†’